 The number of the mutually exclusive relationships can be large, but these relationships can be determined in advance and are thus assumed to be given.
 This type of exclusivity constraint further accomplishes the work of modeling project interdependence.
 The classic SCP is an NP-complete problem, although the formulation appears to be simple.
-Solving the problem of (4) - (8) is surely an even more challenging task.
-In general, the classic Lagrangian Relaxation has been found to be a successful approach to the SCP-based applications in prior research works (e.g., [11], [12], [13], and [14]), and this study thus uses it as the backbone to develop a recursive heuristic solution algorithm, which is presented in the following two sub-sections.
+Solving the problem of (4)-(8) is surely an even more challenging task.
+In general, the classic Lagrangian Relaxation has been found to be a successful approach to the SCP-based applications in prior research works (e.g., Beasley, 1990; Haddadi, 1997; Ceria et al., 1998; Caprara et al., 1999), and this study thus uses it as the backbone to develop a recursive heuristic solution algorithm, which is presented in the following two sub-sections.

 3.3.
-Lagrangian Relaxation Problem and Linearization
+Lagrangian Relaxation problem and linearization

 This study chooses to relax Constraints (5) and (6) by moving them to the objective function with the penalty represented by the LR multipliers to develop the relaxed problem, which is much easier to solve.
-The corresponding Lagrangian multipliers for the significance level constraints and the budget constraint are denoted by λ_i 's and π , respectively.
-Based on the set of Lagrangian multipliers derived in the previous iteration, the resulting relaxed problem is as shown in (9) - (12).
-In particular, the second summation of the objective function can be removed, as it is a constant given the fixed set of Lagrangian multipliers in each iteration.
+The corresponding Lagrangian multipliers for the significance level constraints and the budget constraint are denoted by $\Lambda_i$ 's and $\pi$ , respectively.
+Based on the set of Lagrangian multipliers derived in the previous iteration, the resulting relaxed problem is as shown in (9)-(12).
+In particular, the second summation of the objective function can be removed, as it is a constant given the fixed set of Lagrangian multipliers in each iteration

-$$L(\Lambda,\pi) = Min\sum{j\in J} c_j(\Lambda,\pi)x_j + (\sum{i\in J}\lambda_i - \pi G)$$ (9)
+$$L(\Lambda, \pi) = Min \sum{j \in J} c_j(\Lambda, \pi) x_j + \left( \sum{i \in J} \lambda_i - \pi G \right)$$